ddev/ddev-platformsh/README.md

 ## Using with a Platform.sh project
 ### Dependencies

-Make sure you have [DDEV v1.23.3+ installed](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/)
+Make sure you have [DDEV v1.23.3+ installed](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/)

 ### Install
 1. Clone your project repository (e.g. `platform get <projectid>`)
 2. `cd` into your project directory
 3. Run `ddev config` and answer the questions as appropriate
-4. Run `ddev add-on get ddev/ddev-platformsh` (or `ddev get ddev/ddev-platformsh` if your DDEV version is older than v1.23.5) and answer the questions as appropriate
+4. Run `ddev add-on get ddev/ddev-platformsh` and answer the questions as appropriate
 5. Run `ddev start`
 6. (Optional) Run `ddev pull platform` to retrieve a copy of the database and contents from the project's file mounts from the environment you entered in step #5.
 (If you only want to retrieve the database (skipping the file mounts), add the `--skip-files` flag to the `ddev pull platform` command.)